hanfak/airportv2-mvn-enterprise/docs/Task.md

 Technical TODO:

-- ~~clean architecture maintained via domain-enforcer libray~~
+- ~~clean architecture maintained~~
+    - domain-enforcer libray
+    - domain objects - immutable
+    - dependency inversion for inner layers to communicate with outer layers
+    - use case - shows flow of single application action

-- Have an application start up(main, property file for prod)
+- Have an application start up
     - -simple wiring and application class-
     - configuration, wiring
-    - simple main, with command line interface
+    - ~~singletons for instantiating specific objects~~
     - wiring, split for third party int, database

 - ~~Add Exceptions, then try catch them and add logs with stack trace~~
-    - ~~slf4j~~

 - ~~plant uml~~
     - use intellij plugin to generate this file
     - TODO: generate using code ie workflow

 - properties
     - ~~property loader~~
-    - ~~test and prod~~
+    - test and prod
     - ~~default & enhanced prop~~
     - test properties

 - Add db, object pooling, property file
     - ~~postgres~~
-    - c3po or hikari pooling
+    - ~~c3po or hikari for object pooling~~
     - use in memory db ie H2 and properties and code (extra methods on db) just for tests
     - use stub (list) for database in test
     - editioning and views

 - flyway db to setup database
     - ~~maven, module~~
     - afterMigrate create user
     - create users, owenrs with rights
     - clean db, drop users

 - Add Jetty server, split up usecase into several classes
     - property file
-    - respond with json, custom marshaller and unmarshaller
+    - respond with xml, custom marshaller and unmarshaller
     - acceptance tests are run via server then docker container
     - post req for takeoff and landing
     - get req for plane status
+    - ready page
     - ~~logging using logbook~~
         - ~~log incoming and outgoing requests~~
+    - 404 page with links for all endpoints
+        - hide links

+- status page,
+    - check db & weather service is up,
+    - scheduled job every minute
+    - use in memory cache to store result
+    - use executor service to do concurrent checks
+    - status check for scheduled jobs (use quartz db)

+- Logging
+    - ~~slf4j~~
     - Access and audit logging
-- status page, check db & weather service is up, scheduled job every minute
+    - Logback to config logging
     - ~~use testlogger~~

 - Yatspec
     - dictionary (see shelf)
     - Use givenWhenThen from TestState (Move to another test, with different way of asserting on output using capturedInputsAndOutputs)